GES

 Emergency Provisions — Recent Developments and Continuing Relevance

-While National Emergency has not been declared since 1977, the emergency framework remains constitutionally relevant.
-President's Rule continues to be used: imposed in Jammu & Kashmir (2018-2019, followed by abrogation of Art 370), Maharashtra (2019, for a brief period during government formation), and various states in political crises.
-The SC's intervention in Uttarakhand (2016) and Arunachal Pradesh (2016) showed that the Bommai guidelines are actively enforced.
-COVID-19 pandemic (2020-2022): the nationwide lockdown and restrictions raised questions about whether a National Emergency should have been formally declared — the government used the Disaster Management Act 2005 and the Epidemic Diseases Act 1897 instead of Art 352, avoiding the constitutional safeguards and parliamentary accountability that Art 352 mandates.
-Critics argued this was a "de facto emergency without de jure declaration."
-The debate highlighted the tension between effective crisis management and constitutional accountability.
-The FRBM Act (2003) and state borrowing limits under Art 293 serve as the primary fiscal discipline mechanisms, reducing the need for Art 360.
-However, the Centre's use of fiscal centralization (through cesses, surcharges, and conditional grants) sometimes functions as a de facto financial emergency tool, giving the Centre disproportionate power over state finances without the formal constitutional safeguards of Art 360.
+No National Emergency since 1977, but the framework stays relevant.
+President's Rule continues: J&K (2018-2019, followed by Art 370 abrogation), Maharashtra (2019, brief government formation crisis).
+SC interventions in Uttarakhand and Arunachal Pradesh (both 2016) confirmed Bommai guidelines are actively enforced.
+The COVID-19 debate: the government used the Disaster Management Act 2005 and Epidemic Diseases Act 1897 instead of Art 352 — avoiding the constitutional safeguards and parliamentary accountability that Art 352 mandates.
+Critics called it a "de facto emergency without de jure declaration."
+This tension between effective crisis management and constitutional accountability is a classic Mains essay topic.
+On Financial Emergency: the FRBM Act (2003) and Art 293 borrowing limits serve as fiscal discipline mechanisms, reducing the need for Art 360.
+But the Centre's fiscal centralization through cesses, surcharges, and conditional grants functions as a de facto financial emergency tool — giving the Centre disproportionate power over state finances without Art 360's formal safeguards.

 Art 358 vs Art 359 — Critical Distinction